cameronabrams/pidibble/docs/source/index.rst

 Once installed, the user has access to the ``PDBParser`` class in the ``pidibble.pdbparser`` module.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including on :ref:`installation` of the packge.

 .. note::

-   This project is under active development.
+   Pidibble is under active development.

 Contents
 --------